 Surfing, fishing, kayaking, and more, Avon is a great spot for those who love the ocean and water sports.
 Accessible by NC 12 only, there aren’t a ton of rental homes and condos or restaurants and shops in Avon – which is totally okay if you ask me.

 Just about all the rental homes in the town are towering in height because they’re held up by huge wooden stilts.
 Why do you ask?
 Well, Avon tends to flood whenever there is a sizable nor’easter or tropical storm that impacts the barrier islands.
 Plenty of unique shorebirds to observe if you’re patient enough for bird watching.

 If you travel south along NC 12 for long enough, you’ll encounter

 the docks at Hatteras Village which allow you to catch a ferry to Ocracoke Island.
 Many anglers come to this town to catch a fishing charter.

 Maritime history enthusiasts will enjoy the Graveyard of the Atlantic Museum which tells some of the stories of lost and sunken ships off the coast of North Carolina.
 There are a few restaurants and shops worth checking out while visiting Hatteras Village.

 Time moves a little bit slower on Ocracoke Island.
-Only accessible via a 30 minute ferry that departs from Hatteras Village.
+Only accessible via a 30-minute ferry that departs from Hatteras Village.
 Lots of small shops and restaurants to check out.
-Limited number of places to stay.
+A limited number of places to stay.
 Don’t forget to visit the small white lighthouse on the island!